 FIRST ALERT ISSUED | The latest from WRDW/WAGT Meteorologist Tim Strong

-Black ice will be possible early Saturday morning with morning lows in the mid to upper 20s.
-Wind chills will be between 17-25° early Saturday!
-Highs will increase to the low 40s by Saturday afternoon which will help melt ice.
+Black ice will be possible early this morning with morning lows in the mid to upper 20s.
+Wind chills will be between 17-23°!
+Skies will clear early in the day and highs will increase to the low 40s by this afternoon which will help melt ice.
 Winds will be out of the north between 8-12 mph.
-Partly cloudy to mostly cloudy skies during the day.

-Back down below freezing late Saturday into early Sunday with lows in the mid 20s.
+Back down below freezing tonight into early Sunday with lows in the mid 20s.
 Afternoon highs Sunday will warm up to near 50 with mostly sunny skies.

 Sunny and chilly Monday with morning lows in the upper 20s and afternoon highs in the mid 50s with sun.